EdWordy/Arcane-Technology-Forked/README.md

-special thanks to:
+special thanks to: Automatic and Paraconsista
-/nAutomatic
-/nParaconsista